Image Counterfactual Sensitivity Analysis for Detecting Unintended Bias: Related work

 \section{Related work}

-Several works have focused on evaluating fairness of human-centric vision classifiers. \cite{gendershades, Raji2019} compare error statistics of facial analysis systems across groups defined by Fitzpatrick skin type \cite{Fitzpatrick} and gender. \cite{Mitchell2019ModelCF} propose standardized model reporting guidelines that include evaluations disaggregated by groups defined along cultural, demographic, and phenotypic lines.
+Several works have focused on evaluating the fairness of human-centric vision classifiers. \cite{gendershades, Raji2019} compare error statistics of facial analysis systems across groups defined by Fitzpatrick skin type \cite{Fitzpatrick} and gender; while \cite{klare2012} compares across groups defined by race/ethnicity, age and gender, as categorized by Florida police records. \cite{Mitchell2019ModelCF} proposes standardized model reporting guidelines that include evaluations disaggregated by groups defined along cultural, demographic, and phenotypic lines.
 Our work is complementary to disaggregated evaluations based on real images, while incorporating recent work in post-hoc interpretability for understanding biases.
 Specifically, the generative techniques we propose allow new types of evaluation not easily afforded by real image datasets: (i) We can assess how a prediction might change if characteristics of an image \textit{that we believe should be irrelevant to classification} are altered in a specific targeted manner.
 This means we can identify a causal relationship between features in an image and the classifier's output; (ii) Our approach facilitates testing on faces with combinations of characteristics that may be underrepresented in the testing set.

 There has been significant research effort devoted to developing post-hoc approaches for interpreting and explaining neural networks (e.g. see \cite{Gilpin2018} for a review).
 The most common framework involves computing saliency maps to visualize the importance of individual pixels to a classifier's prediction.
 Gradient-based saliency approaches \cite{Simonyan2013DeepIC, Sundararajan2017, Selvaraju} attribute importance based on first-order derivatives of the input.
 Another set of approaches determine importance based on perturbing individual or groups of pixels and observing the change in classifier output \cite{Chang2018ExplainingIC,Fong2017InterpretableEO, Dabkowski2017RealTI}.
-The perturbation methods relate to our approach in that counterfactual-style inputs drive the search for regions that most affect the classifiers output.
+The perturbation methods relate to our approach in that counterfactual-style inputs drive the search for regions that most affect the classifier's output.
 Our method is different in that, instead of searching over perturbations that maximally influence the classifiers output, we perturb the input along known and meaningful factors of variation to test the classifiers response.